Rotate your products as a 360 spin

 How fast do you want your image spin to rotate?
 Control the speed using any setting from 1 (slow) to 100 (fast).

 There are benefits for slow and fast speeds.
 Depending on the design of your site and what you're spinning will reflect the speed required.

-A 360 spin of a spinning top toy would suit a fast spin.
-If your 360 spin includes animation (opening & closing), then a slower spin may be preferable.
+For example, a 360 spin of a spinning top toy would suit a fast spin, but if your 360 spin includes animation (opening & closing), then a slower spin may be preferable.

 (Our example uses a spin speed of 66.
 By default, the speed setting is 50.)

 Another default setting is the spin moves ondrag, but this can easily be changed to on hover which allows visitors to see the 360 spin by simply moving their mouse over the image area.

 This example of Magic 360 shows photography using the "Martini Spin" method, which was invented by Karl Martini, and displays both axis in the same 360 spin.

 Using this type of 360 photography creates a fluid motion which also projects a feeling of weightlessness thanks to the use of its own shadow.

 Need to make a high impact?
 Or maybe you're selling luxury goods?
 If this is you, try using 72 images (instead of 36) to create your 360 product spins.

 This is because the more images used, the smoother the 360 spin feels which is perfect for high end goods.